How to Inspect PMTiles Metadata with CLI Tools

 run: |

-The -e flag makes jq exit with a non-zero status if the condition fails, automatically failing the pipeline when tile type or compression doesn’t match expectations.
+The -e flag makes jq exit with a non-zero status if the condition is false, automatically failing the pipeline when tile type or compression does not match expectations.

 Python-Based Validation Hook